-In the last ten years, more than 430 motorcycle riders and pillion passengers have been killed and more than 9,500 riders and pillions have been seriously injured on Victorian roads, representing 15% of all road deaths and 17% of hospitalised claims over the last ten years.
+In the last ten years, more than 430 motorcycle riders and pillion passengers have lost their lives and more than 9,500 riders and pillions have been seriously injured on Victorian roads, representing 15% of all lives lost on the road and 17% of hospitalised claims over the last ten years.

 Motorcycles represent almost 4% of the number of registered vehicles in Victoria, and account for around 1% of vehicle kilometres travelled.
 Around 9% of Victorian licence holders hold a motorcycle licence.